← Back to Insights

 How to fix it.
 Map the onboarding journey from the customer's perspective.
 Identify the key milestones that correlate with long-term retention and build a structured sequence to guide customers toward them.
 Automate check-ins at critical points.
 Assign ownership so that every new customer has a clear point of contact.
 Measure time-to-value, the period between when a customer signs and when they realize the benefit of your product.
 Compressing that window is one of the highest-ROI activities in any growth-stage business.

-5. Missed upsell and expansion opportunities
+5. Sign: you miss upsell and expansion

 How to spot it.
 Calculate your net revenue retention rate.
 If it is below 100%, you are losing more revenue from existing customers than you are gaining through expansion.
 Look at usage data, engagement patterns, and contract renewal timelines.
 If your team has no systematic way of identifying accounts that are ready for an upsell, you are leaving revenue on the table.